 Along with these themes the works also touch on our relationships with our technologies and how it can be problematic.

 Solas’ work borrows from many realms of media such as cartoons and comics, internet memes, religious iconography and film to create the reality that the figures in his work exist in.
-He also draws inspiration from artists, those living and those no longer with us such as Nate VanDyke, Jamie Hewlett, Kerry James Marshall, Albrecht Dürer, Jean Michel Basquiat, Charles White and René Magritte.
+He also draws inspiration from many artists including Nate VanDyke, Jamie Hewlett, Kerry James Marshall, Albrecht Dürer, Jean Michel Basquiat, Charles White and René Magritte.

-Born and raised in Jamaica, the artist studied Illustration and Graphic Design at Kendall College of Art and Design of FSU in Grand Rapids, Michigan.
+Born and raised in Jamaica, the artist received a BFA in Illustration and minor in Graphic Design at Kendall College of Art and Design of FSU in Grand Rapids, Michigan.
 He is currently based in Los Angeles.